chadxz/chadmcelligott.com/README.md

 ###Deploy

-The deployment requires two environment variables to be set to your amazon settings in order to properly deploy: `AWSAccessKeyId` and `AWSSecretKey`.
+The deployment requires two environment variables to be set to your amazon settings in order to properly deploy: `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
 Once those are set:

 ```shell
 s3_website push